haowenz/chromap/README.md

 - `numcacheslots` - Number of unique associated cache slots for this barcode (Relevant feature for doublet detection, [see below for more](#doublet))

 The summary contains metrics relevant to the mappability of fragments from each barcode.
-However, it also contains metrics (`estfrip` and `numcacheslots`) relevant to quality control for chromatin profiling assays like ATAC-seq, CHIP-seq and Hi-C data.
+However, it also contains metrics (`estfrip` and `numcacheslots`) relevant to quality control for chromatin profiling assays like scATAC-seq.
+These cache-related metrics require overall deep sequencing depth, so it is more useful for single-cell data.
 The next two sections briefly describe these two metrics and how they can be useful for users.

 #### <a name="estfrip"></a>Estimating FRiP